Duo Multi-Factor Authentication (MFA)

 The DUO mobile app has a feature that will give you a special number to input for offline use.

-- If you require assistance from an administrator
+- I require assistance from an administrator

 Please fill out this MFA Identity Verification Form.
 Once the form is submitted, our staff will review the submission and attempt to verify your identity using our verification tool.
 If successful, we will contact you using the provided email address to send updates regarding your request to modify MFA settings.